atk14/DbMolePanel/README.md

 DbMolePanel
 ===========

-A panel for Tracy Debugger with DbMole statistics
+A panel for Tracy Debugger with DbMole statistics.

 Basic usage
 -----------